Fourier-Jacobi periods and the non-tempered Gan--Gross--Prasad conjecture for $\Mp_{2n} \times \Sp_{2m}$: Non-tempered GGP conjecture

 \subsection{Acknowledgements}

-The author is grateful to Shunsuke Yamana, Yeansu Kim, Marcela Hanzer for helpful discussion.
-He also thank to Hiraku Atobe for his kind explanation on the Miyawaki lifting and its connection to the GGP conjecture.
-We also would like to thank Dongho Byeon, Youn-Seo Choi, Wee Teck Gan, Youngju Choie, Haseo Ki, Sug Woo Shin for their interest in this work, many encouragements and constant supports. \\ A part of this work was written when the author was a research fellow at KIAS.
-We thank both Yonsei university and KIAS for providing comfortable places to concentrate on the research and generous supports.
-The author was supported by the POSCO Science Fellowship and has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1F1A1A01048645).
+The author expresses heartfelt gratitude to Shunsuke Yamana for many insightful discussions and to Hiraku Atobe for illuminating discussions on Miyawaki lifting and its connection with the GGP conjecture.
+The author would also like to thank Dongho Byeon, Youngju Choie, Wee Teck Gan, Haseo Ki, Zhengyu Mao, Dipendra Prasad, Sug Woo Shin, and Shunsuke Yamana for their interest in this work, warm encouragement, and generous support.
+Special thanks are due to the anonymous referees for their valuable comments and suggestions, which significantly improved the clarity of the paper.

+This work was undertaken while the author held research fellowships at KAIST, Yonsei University, and Catholic Kwandong University.
+The author is grateful to these institutions for providing a conducive research environment and generous support.
+Financial support was provided by the POSCO Science Fellowship and the National Research Foundation of Korea (NRF) grants (nos.
+2020R1F1A1A01048645 and RS-2023-00237811).
+During the preparation of this manuscript, the author used Google's Gemini to improve English language clarity and assist with LaTeX formatting.